You created good quality content. You have a good on-page SEO, and a “good backlink profile”

 If you look at that Drift Chatbot example, it is a classic case of finding all problem-solving questions related to a chatbot and using them in your topic cluster.

 You can do that by putting all your keywords in an excel sheet and start mapping your keywords to a broader topic.

 Create a separate sheet for each topic in the worksheet.
-If you are interested I can create a sample worksheet and update this post with a link to download.
+If you are interested, I can create a sample worksheet and update this post with a link to download it.
 Let me know in the comments.